mitchpaulus/neobem/doc/tutorials.inc.md

 coffee_maker = bcl:b87b9630-c2c7-012f-13bc-00ff10b04504
 ```

-sets the variable `coffee_maker` to a structure representing that component.
+sets the variable `coffee_maker` to a dictionary representing that component.
 It will match the schema found in the XML file.
-It also lifts all the `attributes` to the root of the structure.
+It also lifts all the `attributes` to the root of the dictionary.
 That's why the `<coffee_maker.'Peak Power'>`{.neobem} expression works.
 Otherwise you'd have to something extremely verbose to extract out the attribute, something like: